What makes you homesick?

 - Your old routines must be adjusted.
 You’re living in a new home in a totally new country, so things that worked for you in the past will probably not work anymore.

-- Customs regulations may make some of your favorite items and foods impossible or impractical to ship to your new country.
+- Customs regulations may make some of your favorite items wont move to ship impossible or impractical to ship to your new country.

 - You need to adapt to a new government.